Emotional affair: Incidence and prevalence

-Cultural examples

-In Casanova's Chinese Restaurant, the composer Hugh Moreland, talking of an unlikely couple experiencing love at first sight, denies that they are having an affair: "You can have a passion for someone without having an affair.
-That is one of the things no one seems able to understand these days...one of those fascinating mutual attractions between improbable people that take place from time to time.
-I should like to write a ballet around it."

 Therapy as subset

 The entrance of a therapist into a couple's dynamics may be problematic.
 It may be experienced by the non-client partner as the client having an emotional affair with the therapist if the client is perceived as granting the therapist a greater degree of intimacy and confiding than they grant the client's partner.
 The tendency to create a mate-substitute out of the therapist may be especially acute in incest survivors.